pmorales4/project-1-collegebasketball/README.md

 # Brief Example Score Explanation:

 This is just one example of the scores depending on what you clicked for the answers.
 You can get 6 correct and 4 wrong thats it (as an example).
-Reset game as you only allowed 10 questions.
+Reset game as your only allowed 10 questions.
 ![picture](images/readMe/numbers.png)

 # Code style